elastic/kibana/docs/development/core/server/kibana-plugin-server.capabilitiessetup.registercapabilitiesswitcher.md

 ## Remarks

-A capabilities switcher can only change the state of existing capabilities.
-Adding or removing capabilities when invoking the switcher will raise an error.
+A capabilities switcher can only change the state of existing capabilities. capabilities added or removed when invoking the switcher will be ignored.

 ## Example